 - Do not proceed to the next step until the previous step has been completed. - 2.
 Clean the area outside the house, storage and service areas, water lines and ventilation system. - 3.
 Provide staff with adequate protection and clothing: masks, gloves, etc. - Maintain the cleaning equipment regularly. - 5.
-Pests are under control and you have an active Pest Control Program ready before the chicks arrive. - 6.
-Be sure that there is no disinfectant or insecticide residue left by the chick housing time more, a high stocking density combined with reduced feeder space will limit feed consumption, which might already be low under certain conditions (e.g. hot climate or poor feed quality,) and sufficient access to water.
+Pests are under control and you have an active Pest Control Program ready before the chicks arrive. - Be sure that there is no disinfectant or insecticide residue left by the chick housing time.